abiola9525/Multi_API/README.md

 This project is a multi-purpose API built with Django Rest Framework that provides various endpoints for different types of data, including:

-1. Countries details: Information about countries, including their capitals, populations, GDPs, currencies, and more.
+1. Countries Informations: Information about countries, including their capitals, populations, GDPs, currencies, and more.

 ## Requirements
   i.
 Python 3.x